 Children Born of War (CHIBOW) is an H2020 Marie Curie Innovative Training Network (ITN), supporting a new generation of researchers from all over the world to advance our understanding of the lived experiences of children born of war in a variety of 20th century conflict and post-conflict situations.
 For further information regarding CHIBOW, please consult: https://www.chibow.org/

 Hausa and Kanuri languages as archive for the history of Sahara and Sahel in 18th and 19th century (LANGARCHIV) is an ERC Starting Grant held by PI Camille Lefebvre (CNRS-IMAf).
 It aims at identifying and studying Hausa- and Kanuri-language sources for the history of the Central Sahel collected by German, British, and French scholars between 1772 and 1913 in West and North Africa, England, and Brazil.
 The analysis of these sources by LANGARCHIV’s multi-disciplinary team of researchers has the potential to expand our knowledge of the social history of this region beyond what can be evinced from the better known writings of the Sokoto intelligentsia.
-Benedetta Rossi is senior mentor for this project, which will start in March 2018.
+Benedetta Rossi is senior mentor for this project.
+A website will be active soon.